-In this matter, the evidence fails to establish that claimant was discharged for an act of misconduct when claimant violated employer's policy concerning clocking out and back in when going to a doctor's office.
-Claimant was not warned concerning this policy.

-The last incident, which brought about the discharge, fails to constitute misconduct because there was no warning given and no proof as to claimant's intent to not clock in or out when going to a doctor's appointment.
+In this matter, the evidence fails to establish that claimant was discharged for an act of misconduct when claimant violated employer's policy concerning absenteeism.
+The last incident, which brought about the discharge, fails to constitute misconduct because it was the only incident of the claimant's not properly informing employer of claimant's tardiness.
+Even in this most recent incident the employer knew of claimant's situation, and the fact the claimant was receiving strong medications and was at the emergency room until late in the evening.
+At worst, the claimant's action is seen as a one-time inadvertency in not alerting employer in advance of the tardiness, rather than an act of misconduct.
+Looking through claimant's employment history, she had no history of not properly informing employer of her absences, and even in this matter, claimant immediately brought supporting documentation to employer.
 The administrative law judge holds that claimant was not discharged for an act of misconduct and, as such, is not disqualified for the receipt of unemployment insurance benefits.